Chillee/MovieRankings/README.md

 ---

 ### C tier - OK Movies 5-7/10
 1. A Few Good Men - 7/10.
 Part of the reason I watched this movie is

-1. Unbreakable - 5/10.
-Pacing was slow.
-They spent so much time convincing us that the main character was unbreakable.
-We GET IT.
-He is unbreakable!!!
-Twist was not exciting.
-Horace picked this movie and it suuuuuuuuuuuuuuucked.
+1. Before Sunrise - 6.5/10.
+The telephone scene was great.
+I love the idea of two people pretending to talk to a friend to express how they truly feel about each other.
+I thought Celine was kinda scary, like she would actually kill Jesse.
+They have a tiny argument in the middle of the film that made me think maybe they aren't good for each other.

 ---

 ### F tier - did not enjoy <4/10
 1. Unbreakable - 4/10.
+Pacing was slow.
 Hashes over and over how the man is unbreakable.
 The twist ending is not satisfying at all.
 This was recommended as a movie where the villain is competent.
 Unclear if that was the case.

 ## Horace